 - Cut a piece of cardboard to fit the bottom of your toolbox.
 Cardboard acts as a nice barrier from moisture and can also soak up any grease that finds its way to the bottom of your toolbox.
 Another plus is cardboard is easy to replace.

-- Place a few pieces of chalk into your box.
-Chalk absorbs moisture and helps prevent rust.
+- According to Bob Vila, putting a few pieces of chalk in your box absorbs moisture and helps prevent rust.

 3. The Truck

 Do you operate a fleet of service vehicles?
 If so, you already have your hands full managing several inventories coming and going all day.
-Everywhere we looked we found the same advice.
-Standardize,
+Government Fleet offers several benefits to standardizing your fleet from vehicle to vehicle, including lowering overall costs.
+Here are some tips for fleet management.

 - Keep your inventory of tools and other supplies uniform for your fleet.

 - Create a map of tools and supplies to post on the inside back door of your vehicles.
-This is a handy, quick-reference visual for your technicians.
+This serves as a quick-reference visual of the vehicle's inventory for your technicians.

 4. The Tool Crib

-Centralized tool cribs are common, and often necessary when you have to stock a lot of items.
-But if your tool crib serves a large space, like a manufacturing floor, space is typically divided up by
+Centralized tool cribs are common, and often necessary when you have to stock a wide variety of items in large quantities.
+If your tool crib serves a large space, for example, a manufacturing floor, that space is often divided up by function.

-Create smaller inventories of tools and supplies for designated areas where they are used the most.
-This cuts down the back-and-forth traffic from workstations to a centralized tool crib, and improves worker productivity.
+Create smaller tool cribs with smaller inventories specific for designated areas where they are used the most.
+This keeps essential tools and supplies close to the task, which cuts down the back-and-forth traffic from workstations to a centralized tool crib, and improves worker productivity.

 5. The Kitchen